 7. Fortune’s Keep

-Now this one does feel a little harsh, as I don’t dislike Fortune’s Keep.
+Now, this one does feel a little harsh, as I don’t dislike Fortune’s Keep.
 Unfortunately, though, I couldn’t rank it any higher, as for me, it just crosses that threshold of being a little too small.
-I always felt that it was too hectic, and the nature of the layout drove people to land at the Keep POI, which meant the start of matches were always manic.
+I always felt that it was too hectic, and the nature of the layout drove people to land at the Keep POI, which meant the start of matches was always manic.

-It’s original run was just five months between June and Nov.
+Its original run was just five months between June and Nov.
 2022, although it returned in Feb.
 2024.
-I just find Fortune’s Keep a little forgettable, and while it’s generally not bad and I don’t mind many of the POIs, it just doesn’t have enough to rank any higher on my list.
+I just find Fortune’s Keep a little forgettable, and while it’s generally not bad, and I don’t mind many of the POIs, it just doesn’t have enough to rank any higher on my list.

 6. Ashika Island

-Ashika Island is one of the best Resurgence maps in Warzone, and is visually completely different from everything else.
+Ashika Island is one of the best Resurgence maps in Warzone and is visually completely different from everything else.
 Set somewhere in the Pacific Asia region, the island is full of ancient-looking buildings, while the POIs are varied and nicely spread apart.

 The only thing that keeps Ashika Island from being near the business end of this list is the fact that it’s so dark and gloomy compared to other maps on this list.
 It does give it a unique aesthetic, but it also can make it harder to see enemies dressed in greys and blacks, and with the level of competition in this list, that’s enough to send you down the rankings.